 \subsection{Data Description}

-We evaluated our approach extensively and prove its generalisation by using data coming from: cine cardiac, cardiac perfusion and brain perfusion MR imaging.
-The datasets were saved as fully sampled raw data and then were retrospectively undersampled using a variable-density random sampling pattern as suggested by Lustig in~\cite{Lusting::2007} and using cartesian sampling.
+We evaluate our approach extensively and prove its generalisation by using data coming from: cine cardiac, cardiac perfusion and brain perfusion MR imaging.
+The datasets are saved as fully sampled raw data and then are retrospectively undersampled using a variable-density random sampling pattern as suggested by Lustig in~\cite{Lusting::2007} and using cartesian sampling.
 Datasets characteristics are as follows: